Dalvanius Prime: Early life

-Born and raised in Patea, Prime was of Tainui, Ngāpuhi, Ngati Ruanui, Tuwharetoa, Ngā Rauru, Pakakohi and Ngāi Tahu descent.
+Born and raised in Pātea, Prime was of Tainui, Ngāpuhi, Ngati Ruanui, Tuwharetoa, Ngā Rauru, Pakakohi and Ngāi Tahu descent.
 The sixth of 11 children, Prime grew up in a musical household.
 He attended the Church College of New Zealand located in Temple View, Hamilton during his high school years.

 Career

 In the late 1960s, Prime moved to Wellington and worked as a cook by day and musician at night.
-His involvement with the Shevelles, a Māori female vocal trio from Porirua, lead to several trips to Australia.
+His involvement with the Shevelles, a Māori female vocal trio from Porirua, led to several trips to Australia.

 In 1970, Prime travelled to Australia and performed at the opening of the Sydney Opera House.
 The dismissal of Australia's Prime Minister Gough Whitlam in 1975 inspired the song Canberra, We're Watching You, a cover of Washington, We're Watching You by the Staple Singers with lyrics adapted to the situation.

 In 1983 he formed his own production company, Maui Records.
 And he became increasingly involved with Māori music.
 In 1984, Prime recorded Poi E with the Pātea Māori Club.
 The album was very popular in New Zealand, attaining platinum certification.

 He appeared in the film Te Rua in 1990 and sang the theme song "Chudka Pā Poy", which is about apartheid.

 He also worked closely with Ngoi Pēwhairangi, who helped develop Te Kohanga Reo, Māori language pre-school system.
 He provided the music for many of her lyrics.